DimitriPalmer22/Studio-Docs/Projects/Summer Project/The Demo.md

 - Keep the player occupied within the room for at least 30 seconds if they are a new player
 - not be too difficult or too easy

+### Enemies / Combat
+The combat is the game's main appeal.